-American business magazine Forbes has finally published a list of top 20 richest people in Africa as of 2019, and surprisingly, no Kenyan billionaire features on the list.
-Nigeria’s magnate Aliko Dangote still maintains the top spot for the eighth year in a row.
-Another Nigerian Mike Adenuga who accumulates his wealth from oil and telecommunications business takes the second spot.
-South African billionaire businessman Nicky Oppenheimer who ranked second last year drops to number three.
+American business magazine Forbes has finally published a list of top 20 richest people in Africa as of 2020, and surprisingly, no Kenyan billionaire features on the list.
+Nigeria’s magnate Aliko Dangote still maintains the top spot for the ninth year in a row.
+Egyptian billionaire Nassef Sawiris who accumulates his wealth from construction and chemicals business takes the second spot.
+Nigerian billionaire businessman Mike Adenuga who ranked second last year drops to number three.

-Mohammed Dewji, 43, is the youngest billionaire in the list with an estimated net worth of $1.9 billion.
+Mohammed Dewji, 44, is still the youngest billionaire in the list with an estimated net worth of $1.6 billion.
 The Tanzanian’s sources of wealth include manufacturing, agriculture, trading, finance, mobile telephony, insurance, real estate, transport and logistics, and food and beverages.
 All these under Mohammed Enterprises Tanzania Limited (MeTL), a commodities trading business founded by his father.

-Isabel dos Santos still remains the richest woman in Africa with an estimated net worth of $2.3 billion.
-The 45-year-old is a daughter to the immediate former president of Angola, Jose Eduardo dos Santos.
+Isabel dos Santos still remains the richest woman in Africa with an estimated net worth of $2.2 billion.
+The 46-year-old is a daughter to the immediate former president of Angola, Jose Eduardo dos Santos.
 Her investments interests include telecommunications, media, retail, finance and the energy industry.

 Cement, sugar, flour